ndouellette/writing.evbogue.com/src/documents/posts/brooklyn.html.md

 It's good to be back in Brooklyn.

-I first moved to Brooklyn after my sophemore year at NYU.
+I first moved to Brooklyn after my sophomore year at NYU.
 The first neighborhood I moved into was Williamsburg.
 I shared a $650-each apartment off the Graham Ave L-train for three years.
 This would be a home for three years.

 I tried to leave Brooklyn after my internship at Nymag at the end of 2006, but failed horribly when Nymag.com offered me a job.
 Having already given notice in Williamsburg, I got invited to see a room at a giant loft in Bushwick called The Schoolhouse.
 This ended up being my home for another three years.